-The 285 km, 420 kV OH line from Sogndal to Ørskog is under construction and was expected to be commissioned in 2016.
-It has been delayed due to a process in the Norwegian court system.
-The line is expected to improve the security of supply in the Mid-Norway area, improve RES integration and net transfer capacity.
+Ørskog-Sogndal: The 285 km, 420 kV OH line from Sogndal to Ørskog was to be commissioned in December 2016.
+The line has improved the security of supply in the Mid-Norway area, RES integration and net transfer capacity.

-The 160 km 420 kV OH line for Ofoten to Balsfjord is under construction and is expected to be commissioned in 2017/2018.
+Ofoten-Balsfjord: The 150 km 420 kV OH line for Ofoten to Balsfjord is under construction and is expected to be commissioned in 2017.
 This line will improve the security of supply in the North of Norway.
 Expected load growth and RES integration will benefit from this investment.

-The 360 km 420 kV OH line for Balsfjord to Hammerfest was granted license in 2015.
-This line will improve the security of supply in the North of Norway.
+Balsfjord-Skaidi: The 300 km 420 kV OH line for Balsfjord to Skaidi was granted license in 2015.
+This line will improve the security of supply in Finnmark.
 Expected load growth and RES integration will benefit from this investment.
-It is expected to be commissioned in 2020/2022.
+It is expected to be commissioned in 2021.